Labyrinth (Miró, Joan)

 Labyrinth is the set of sculptures and ceramics created by the Catalan artist Joan Miró for Marguerite Aimé Maeght, between 1961 and 1981.
 It is currently located at the Maeght Foundation in Saint Paul de Vence, France.

-Labyrinth consists of 250 works, mainly sculptures, scattered in a garden with terraces overlooking the sea, which illustrate the story of the connection between the Maeght family and Joan Miró.
+Labyrinth consists of 250 works, mainly sculptures, scattered in a terrace garden overlooking the sea, which illustrate the story of the connection between the Maeght family and Joan Miró.
 The labyrinth is a walk through the mind and imagination of the artist.